hyperloop-rails/hyperloop-rails.github.io/_docs/static-analyzer.md

 #### Prerequisites

 1. Get the [jruby for orm](https://github.com/congy/jruby_for_orm) and install following the instructions.
+You can also download the compioled jruby from [compiled_jruby](https://github.com/hyperloop-rails/compiled-jruby) and run it according to the instructions.

 2. Deploy the application and make sure it runs successfully.